-During construction of the ACP Works it is expected that the peak light vehicle volumes shown in Table 26 can be expected to exit and enter the Airport Site, with majority of access/egress via the Main Site Entry Point located off The Northern Road at the WSI "Freight Access Road".
+During construction of the ACP Works it is expected that the light vehicles, will exit and enter the Airport Site with majority of access/egress via the Main Site Entry Point located off The Northern Road at the WSI "Freight Access Road".

 The majority of light vehicles would arrive on site prior to 7am (outside of the AM peak) and begin exiting the site at around 4pm each day until 7pm.
-All deliveries are expected to take place during normal construction hours.